Eyelid Cancer Reconstruction

 What is Involved in Eyelid Cancer Reconstruction?

 The aim of Eyelid Cancer Reconstruction is to reconstruct the eyelid after ensuring the cancerous tissue has been excised.
 You may have already had your skin cancer removed by another surgeon, but you feel that you no longer look your best as a result.
-This is where Dr. Holds and his team at Ophthalmic Plastic and Cosmetic Surgery, Inc. can come in.
+This is where our team at Ophthalmic Plastic and Cosmetic Surgery, Inc. can come in.

 The usual process in treating suspected eyelid cancer is to first obtain a biopsy to establish the diagnosis.
 This is generally done during an office visit.
 Once we have a diagnosis, a decision is made about how to treat the problem.
 We often work with a specialist dermatologist who performs a technique called Mohs excision to ensure complete excision of the skin cancer with a minimum amount of normal tissue excision.

-We sometimes perform the excision in our operating room, monitoring the margins to insure complete excision with a technique called a “frozen section.”
+We sometimes perform the excision in our operating room, monitoring the margins to ensure complete excision with a technique called a “frozen section.”
 In this case, we can proceed immediately to the reconstruction.

 You may have undergone surgery elsewhere that left you with lids that turn outward or inward, or you may no longer have the ability to fully close your eyes.
 All of these issues and others can potentially be addressed with Eyelid Reconstruction.